HUPO-PSI/mzQC/cv/v0_1_1/README.md

    have to be modeled in the QC document.

-3) metrics with tuples (matrices and tables as well?) have the dimensions defined implicitly by the length of teh json element.
+3) metrics with tuples (matrices and tables as well?) have the dimensions defined implicitly by the length of the json element.

 4) each metric MUST have a child of QC:4000012 "QC metric relation" in its has_relation relations which describe the origin of the metric's calculation